friedrich-de/AnimecardsWebsite/docs/support.md

 # Support

-If this site was useful to you and you want to support me financially you can you do so on Patreon:
+If this site was useful to you, and you want to support me financially you can you do so on Patreon:

 <https://www.patreon.com/Quizmaster>